m87-labs/moondream-examples/quickstart/modal/README.md

 This launches Moondream Station on Modal Labs.

-To see the deployment logs in-terminal, use :
+Or, to see the deployment logs in-terminal, use :

 ```
 modal serve deploy_moondream.py